-- Taking only courses that apply toward the student's degree or certificate. - Earning credit in all courses (no F's or W's) while also earning a term GPA of 2.0 or higher. - Adhering to the commitments made in the appeal to making academic progress and resolving the issues that led to poor academic performance.
+- Taking only courses that apply toward the program requirements. - Earning credit in all courses, completing each term at 2.0 or above, while ensuring the cumulative GPA will be at least 2.0 by the time the program is completed. - Adhering to the commitments made in the SAP appeal and Academic Improvement Plan, and resolving any issues that lead to the hold.